MassiveDynamo/Galaxy.Net7/README.md

 # Galaxy.Net7: Import EDSM © data dumps

-EDSM - Elite Dangerous Star Map © is a great website among other things also exports nightly dumps for some of the galaxy in Elite Dangerous™.
+EDSM - Elite Dangerous Star Map © is a great website that among other things also exports nightly dumps for some of the galaxy in Elite Dangerous™.

 The nightly dumps will let you import the data into your own datastore